jackfrost373/LHCb_Xic_production/README.md

-# LcAnalysis_Simon
+# LHCb_Xic_production
-Honours programme analysis at MSP for Simon and Jonas, measuring the production ratio of Xi_c over L_c in the LHCb experiment. test
+Repository for the LHCb analysis of the production ratio of Xic over Lc baryons, using the pKpi decay modes.